 Blackwell’s decision represents a commitment on his part to develop an internal culture of leadership that filters out onto city streets, he said.
-He said he wants to encourage his commanders to take more of a leadership role, and the promotion of another woman into the captain’s rank, just one step away from assistant chief, is another piece of the puzzle that’s falling into place.
+He said he wants to encourage his commanders to take more of a leadership role, and the promotion of another woman into a captain’s rank, just under assistant chief, is another piece of the puzzle that’s falling into place.

 The promotions show the department is making progress, though it remains an "evolving organization," Blackwell said.
 A little less than one-quarter of sworn Cincinnati police officers are women.